anastasiasuper/rec_hiragana/README.md

 library used - tensorflow,keras (code in hiragana file). create_data is a program that is designed to expand an existing dataset by rotating all images, measuring the scale, and also the background color.
-The main dataset was taken from Kaggle.com. knn_for_5_group - sklearn implementation of the K-means algorithm, for clustering a large number of classes. find_mora - implementation of an algorithm for finding the edge of an object in an image.
+The main dataset was taken from Kaggle.com. knn_for_5_group - sklearn implementation of the K-means algorithm, for clustering a large number of classes. find_mora - implementation of the algorithm to find the boundaries of the object in the image.